Bsal13/Offensive-Security-Proving-Grounds-Boxes/Banzai (Intermediate) Linux Box.md

 # Resolution summary
-- Bruteforced ftp server utilizing Hydra utilizing common ftp credentials
+- Used Hydra to brute-force the FTP server with common FTP credentials.
-- Found directories we can navigate to from webpages
+- Discovered directories accessible through webpages
-- Uploaded php reverse shell to directory in ftp server
+- Uploaded a PHP Reverse Shell to the FTP Server directory.
-- Navigated to webpage and clicked the reverse shell and received a shell
+- Accessing the webpage, I clicked on the reverse shell to obtain a shell.
-- Found mysql port 3306 was running as local host on target machine
+- Discovered the target machine's MySQL port 3306 was operating as a local host.
-- Found root credntials for mysql in config file
+- Found the MySQL root credentials in the configuration file.
-- Googled mysql root privilege escalation and found steps to escalate privileges with MYSQL User Defined Functions
+- I used Google to get instructions on using MYSQL User Defined Functions to escalate privileges for root privileges.
-- Followed the step to escalate privieges and received a root  shell
+- Acquired a root shell after following the procedure to escalate privileges.

 ## Improved skills
-- Bruteforing common ftp credentials for ftp server
+- Brute-forcing  FTP server's common credentials
-- Uploading php reverse shell to ftp server
 - Reading config files to find credentials
-- Root privileges for mysql User Defined Functions Privilege Escalation
+- Learned privilege escalation for MySQL User Defined Functions with root privileges

 ## Used tools
 - nmap